 When a company enters a finance lease, it records the right-of-use asset and the lease liability.
 The amortization of the right-of-use asset will be straight-line, and the amortization of the liability will be accounted for using the effective interest method.
 Consequently, lease expenses are front-loaded (i.e., expenses will decline throughout the lease term).
 The amortization and interest expenses will be presented separately on the income statement.

 As we are about to see, operating lease accounting is significantly different, particularly with regard to accounting for the lease expense and the amortization of the right-of-use asset.

 Operating Lease Accounting

 The primary change in lease accounting lies in the operating lease area.
-Under ASC 842 a company will book a right-of-use asset and a lease liability for all operating leases greater than twelve months in length.
-(Under current lease standards, no asset or liability is recorded.)
-Will the operating lease expense be any different than it has been?
-No. But the recording and amortization of the right-of-use asset and the lease liability is new.
+Under ASC 842, a company will book a right-of-use asset and a lease liability for all operating leases greater than twelve months in length (an election has to be made to exclude leases of twelve months or less).
+Under ASC 840, no asset or liability was recorded.

 The Initial Operating Lease Entries